vaibhav-kharade/vaibhav-kharade/README.md

 👨‍💻 About Me

 I am a Java Full Stack Developer with a deep understanding of building dynamic, scalable, and robust applications.
-With expertise in Java, Spring Boot, React, and MySQL, I am focused on delivering high-quality software that solves real-world problems.
+With expertise in Java, Spring Boot, React, M<ongoDB, Apache Spark, and MySQL, I am focused on delivering high-quality software that solves real-world problems.
 Currently, I am expanding my knowledge by exploring advanced backend frameworks and cloud technologies to stay ahead in this ever-evolving tech landscape.

 ---